Brayden Shaw

-Brayden Lewis Shaw (born 25 February 1997) is an English footballer who plays as a midfielder for side Lancaster City.
+Brayden Lewis Shaw (born 25 February 1997) is an English footballer who plays as a midfielder.

 Career

 Shaw graduated through the Bury youth system, signing a professional contract with the club in June 2015.

 In January 2016, Shaw signed a short-term deal with League Two side Accrington Stanley following a successful trial spell.
 He made his debut in the Football League on 20 February, coming on as an 80th-minute substitute for Romuald Boco in a 2–1 victory over Oxford United at the Manor Ground.
 During his time with Stanley after a long-term injury, Shaw was loaned to Welsh Premier League side Bangor City, where he was named Welsh Premier League Player of the Month for December 2016.
 Shaw was offered a new contract at the end of the season but signed for Welsh Premier League side Bangor City for an undisclosed league record fee.

 He signed for National League North strugglers AFC Telford United on non-contract terms after impressing on trial.

+In July 2025 on leaving Lancaster City, he announced he was taking a break from the sport, following the death of his sister from blood cancer.